Wheatgrass juice contains virtually nothing of nutritional value to the human body.

 The poster was a list of claims, almost all of which centered around chlorophyll, of which it said wheatgrass juice is a rich source.
 Chlorophyll, as you know, is used by plants to synthesize proteins and sugars, using radiation from the sun to power a chemical reaction, converting carbon dioxide from the air and water from the ground into proteins and sugars, exhausting oxygen as a waste byproduct.
 Humans and other animals, not surprisingly, don't work this way.
 We get our proteins and sugars by eating food; our bodies have no special use for chlorophyll.

 Now, I'm not saying that there's anything unhealthy or bad about wheatgrass juice.
 It's probably at least as healthy as just about any other plant that you could put in your juicer and blend into green syrup.
-I probably wouldn't rate wheatgrass as high on the nutrition scale as a proper vegetable, but I doubt very much that there's any harm in it.
-However, wheatgrass juice proponents don't merely claim that it's healthy.
+I probably wouldn't rate wheatgrass as high on the nutrition scale as a proper cultivated vegetable, but I doubt very much that there's any harm in it.
+However, wheatgrass juice proponents don't merely claim that it's healthy or harmless.
 They've assembled the most outrageous list of vague medical conditions that it cures, and all sorts of types of wellness that it supposedly promotes.
 Since these claims are all entirely unsubstantiated, and sound far fetched to say the least, this is certainly a product you should approach skeptically.
 Let's take a look at some of these claims.

 In the meantime, I'll continue to enjoy my pineapple and banana smoothies, no wheatgrass juice, bee pollen, or extract of ginseng needed.

-Reference this article:
+Cite this article: